OGER: A Robust Offline-Guided Exploration Reward for Hybrid Reinforcement Learning: Analysis

 \paragraph{Effectiveness of Reward Components} To rigorously evaluate the contribution of each proposed component, we analyze two variants of our framework: (1) \textbf{OGER w/o Refinement}: this variant excludes the entropy-aware refinement mechanism, relying solely on the foundational exploration reward.
 (2) \textbf{OGER w/o Reward}: this configuration utilizes the standard verifiable reward and offline data integration without exploration reward, serving as a baseline to validate the necessity of the exploration reward.

-As summarized in~\cref{tab:ablation study}, removing the entropy-aware refinement results in consistent performance degradation across all benchmarks relative to the full OGER framework.
+As summarized in~\Cref{tab:ablation study}, removing the entropy-aware refinement results in consistent performance degradation across all benchmarks relative to the full OGER framework.
 Specifically, while OGER w/o Refinement achieves a 2.24 point improvement over the Luffy baseline, it still falls 1.13 points short of the full OGER model on average.
 Furthermore, when the exploration reward is entirely removed (OGER w/o Reward), and only offline trajectory replacement is used, the model yields only marginal gains over Luffy and remains significantly inferior to the full OGER configuration.
 These results underscore that while offline data provides a valuable semantic reference, the entropy-modulated exploration reward is the primary catalyst for superior reasoning performance and training stability.
 Crucially, our findings suggest that merely increasing the diversity of offline trajectories fails to yield substantial gains.
 This indicates that static imitation alone is insufficient and the dynamic interaction between offline alignment and entropy-driven discovery is essential.

-\paragraph{Impact of Offline Replacement Density} To investigate the influence of offline teacher participation during training, we conducted another ablation study on the replacement strategy.
-In our primary OGER configuration, we implement a single-sample replacement per query group ($N=8$).
-To evaluate the model's sensitivity to offline guidance intensity, we compare this against \textbf{OGER w/ 2-Replace} and \textbf{OGER w/ 3-Replace}, which substitute two and three online trajectories per batch, respectively.

-As illustrated in~\cref{tab:ablation study}, while more replacements achieve results slightly above the Luffy baseline, they exhibit a significant performance gap compared to the standard OGER.
-This disparity underscores that, in the hybrid paradigm of offline and online learning, the density of offline guidance must be carefully calibrated.
-Excessive reliance on static expert trajectories can inadvertently stifle the model's autonomous exploratory potential, whereas OGER effectively bridges this gap by incentivizing novel reasoning paths that transcend mere imitation of the teacher distribution.
+\paragraph{Impact of Replacement Density and Diversity} \textbf{Density.} In our primary OGER configuration, we replace a single online trajectory per query group ($N=8$).
+To assess sensitivity to offline guidance intensity, we compare against \textbf{OGER w/ 2-Replace} and \textbf{OGER w/ 3-Replace}, which substitute two and three online trajectories per group, respectively.
+As shown in~\Cref{tab:ablation study}, although heavier replacement still surpasses the Luffy baseline, it exhibits a clear gap relative to the standard OGER.
+This indicates that the density of offline guidance must be carefully calibrated: excessive reliance on expert trajectories stifles the model's autonomous exploration, whereas single-sample replacement leaves enough room for OGER to incentivize novel reasoning beyond mere imitation of the teacher distribution.